Chapter 2 The Pre-Travel Consultation Counseling & Advice for Travelers

 Repellents and Insecticides for Use on Clothing

-Clothing, hats, shoes, bed nets, mesh jackets, and camping gear can be treated with permethrin for added protection.
-Products such as Permanone and Sawyer permethrin are registered with EPA specifically for this use.
+Clothing, hats, shoes, bed nets, jackets, and camping gear can be treated with permethrin for added protection.
+Products such as Permanone and Sawyer permethrin are registered with EPA specifically for use by consumers to treat clothing and gear.
+Alternatively, clothing pretreated with permethrin is commercially available, marketed to consumers in the United States as Insect Shield or BugsAway.

 Permethrin-treated materials retain repellency or insecticidal activity after repeated laundering but should be retreated, as described on the product label, to provide continued protection.
+Clothing that is treated before purchase is labeled for efficacy through 70 launderings.
 Clothing treated with the other repellent products described above (such as DEET) provides protection from biting arthropods but will not last through washing and will require more frequent reapplications.

 Precautions when Using Insect Repellents